The Like Switch is a social skills book that teaches readers how to be liked and how to gain people’s trust as quickly

-At a gathering, look at people who are talking to each other with their feet pointed on the outside.
+At a gathering, look at people who are talking to each other with their feet pointed at the outside.

 If they are open in a wider circle with their feet pointing to an open space they want to accept new people.

 If that’s the case, then enter the group confidently: confident people are more liked.

 Nod as other people are speaking, and then feel free to weigh in and say something during a pause: nobody likes interrupters.

-And a little trick to look like old friends: when you see a person as part of a group you joined, later on, you can resume the conversation from where you left off and it’ll feel you know each other for a long time.
+And a little trick to look like old friends: when you see a person as part of a group you joined, later on, you can resume the conversation from where you left off and it’ll feel like you know each other for a long time.

 Empathic statements show that you appreciate the situation of the people you are dealing with.

 You: you’re super busy today, I don’t know how you handle it